Spots to merrily explore SLO CAL this holiday season

 A harbor-full of friends in Morro Bay

 Meet a wild band of carolers who live beneath the sea.
 With ideal waters for first-time kayakers and experienced paddlers alike, the Morro Bay Estuary offers a special protected cove that hosts as many as 20,000 migrating sea birds annually, including the Marbled Godwit and Long-billed Curlew (keep an eye out for Western Pond Turtle, Swell Sharks, and sea lions, too).
 Rent gear from a local outfitter, or reserve a spot for a tour with an experienced guide.
-SLO CAL's newest aquatic attraction, Estero Adventure, offers up electric pontoon boats ready to take you around the harbor in style.
+One of SLO CAL's aquatic attractions, Estero Adventures, offers up electric pontoon boats ready to take you around the harbor in style.
 Pile the family into one of these nifty vessels and traverse the peaceful harbor in search of floating otters and curious seals.
 Reserve your rental at the Estero Inn (boats launch from the hotel dock).
 Kayaks and paddleboards are also available for hourly rental.
 Just pray there isn't a mutiny on board!

 Swimming and soaring in Arroyo Grande and Pismo Beach